 The background report must document modeling of the unit processes in a transparent manner, taking into consideration the ISO 14025:2006 data confidentiality provisions.
-This can be in tabular form or as flow charts (e.g. screenshots from LCA software), whereby the following must be obvious:
+This can be as a description, in tabular form, or as flow charts (e.g., screenshots from LCA software), whereby the following must be obvious:

-- Attribution of company data to data sets from LCA software - Allocation of process data to the stages of the product's life cycle in the LCA and the significance of data records shall documented.
+- Attribution of company data to data sets from LCA software - Allocation of process data to the stages of the product's life cycle in the LCA or depicted for an aggregated set of data.
 In this case, it is not required to document every data point; reporting averages and/or ranges is sufficient.

-If several products (different versions of the same product) are declared in a single TR/EPD, or if a product is manufactured at several locations, modeling must be depicted for each product and/or location,
+If several products (different versions of the same product) are declared in a single TR/EPD, or if a product is manufactured at several locations, modeling may be depicted for each product and/or location